Initially the House Finch was a bird of the west, but because of its rosy breast and very melodic song, people wanted to own one.

-To supply demand, pet stores in the eastern part of the US were importing this small bird with a redhead from mainly California, its native home.
+To supply demand, pet stores in the eastern part of the US were importing this small bird with a redhead from its native home, California.

 Once a crackdown on this illegal trade went into effect, shop owners were quick to release the birds into the wild.

-Fortunately for the birds and many of us, the House Finch adapted particularly well and now is a common bird in nearly every state.
+Fortunately, the House Finch adapted well and is now a common bird in almost every state.

-The male House Finch has a length of about 5 1/2 inches, with red on the head, upper breast, and flanks.
+He is about 5 1/2 inches long from beak tip to end of tail, with red on the head, upper breast, and flanks.
 In some regions, the color red may be replaced with yellow or orange.

-This difference in coloration is most likely due to the differences in regional diets.
+This difference in coloration is most likely because of the differences in regional diets.
 Many people think they are seeing a Red-headed Sparrow Bird.

-The female has a uniform brown-streaked head with broad brown streaking on the breast and belly.
-The under-tail coverts are usually unstreaked.
+The female has a uniformly brown-streaked head with broad brown streaking on the breast and belly.
+The under-tail coverts are unstreaked.

 The term "mate for life" is a bit of a stretch with House Finches, even though some pairs stay together through winter and breed again the following season.

-One interesting detail is that the males will defend the female they're mated with and not be overly protective with defending territory.
+One interesting detail to note is that the males will defend the female they're mated with and not defend any territory.
+Most other birds try to defend both.

-Several nests may be built before the actual nest where young will be raised is selected.
+Several nests may be built before the actual nest where the young will be raised is selected.

 The breeding season for House Finches can begin in March and go into August, depending on the success of broods.